ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 # ohshitgorillas' 60% Layout

-This is the page for my custom 60% layout code.
+This README provides a deep dive into my custom 60% layout, covering the hardware, design philosophy, and advanced QMK features that I think make it great.

 It's used for two of my four keyboards:
 - Luminkey LX60